fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ```

 ### Tutorial Level 2: Query Alternatives
-Maybe you want that Susi responds to several different queries with the same answer.
+Maybe you want that SUSI responds to several different queries with the same answer.
 This can be
 done very easy with Alternatives in the query line:
 ```
 Bonjour|Buenos días|Ciao